brady-lamansky-gtt/readmetesting/README.md

 ### WordPress Setup

 Log in to your WordPress site with an admin user account
+- On the dashboard, go to plugins
+- Download the plugin "Application passwords" by George Stephanis
 - Under the **Users** dropdown select **Profile**
 - Scroll down to **Application Passwords**
 - Enter a name in the **Add New Application Password** textbox and click **Add New**